Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Registration and Rules

 \subsection{Rules for participation}

-\begin{itemize} \item This challenge will be open to all students (B. Tech/ M. Tech/ Ph.D. of all branches), faculty members, researchers, clinicians, and industry professionals across the globe for free. \item It will take place in full-virtual mode. \item Participants will either register as a solo participant or can form a team. \item The results will be submitted in a specific format over email to \href{mailto:ask.misahub@gmail.com}{ask.misahub@gmail.com}.
-The template for submission has been provided. \item In the case of ties, the organizing committee may rank teams based on the method's novelty and readability of codes.
-The organizing committee's decision in this regard will be final.
+\begin{itemize} \item This challenge was open to all students (B. Tech/M.Tech/Ph.D. of all branches), faculty members, researchers, clinicians, and industry professionals across the globe for free. \item It took place in full-virtual mode. \item Participants were either registered as a solo participant or could form a team. \item The results were asked to be submitted in a specific format over email to \href{mailto:ask.misahub@gmail.com}{ask.misahub@gmail.com}.
+The template for submission was provided.

 \end{itemize}